Skip to content

 Pay-as-You-Go Workers' Compensation

-Pay as you go workers’ compensation lets businesses pay premiums over time based on actual payroll instead of relying only on an upfront estimate.
-This can improve cash flow, reduce the risk of overpaying, and better match premium to payroll changes during the policy period.
-It can be especially useful for businesses with seasonal staffing, fluctuating payroll, or changing operations.
+Pay-as-you-go workers' compensation lets businesses pay premiums over time based on payroll reporting instead of relying only on an upfront annual estimate.
+This can improve cash flow, reduce large audit swings, and better match premium to payroll changes during the policy period.

 What does workers' compensation insurance cover?